-- 1. Press (MENU), 8 tuv, 8 tuv.
+- 1. Press , 8 tuv , 8 tuv .

-- Press Right Soft Key Cities to select a specific city and display the date/time in that location.
+- Press Right Soft Key Cities to select a specific city and display the date/time in that location

+- 3. Use to scroll through countries.

+- 4. Press or to select a country.

+- Press Left Soft Key Set

+DST if you wish to set

+Daylight Savings Time.

-- 3. Use to scroll through all available cities on the map.
+- Use to scroll through the available cities on the map.

-- 4. Press to select the highlighted city.
+- 7. Press (S) to select the highlighted city.
+The current date and time for the selected

-- Press Left Soft Key Set DST.